psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 objectives:
 - "Explain how message passing allows performing computations in more than 1 computer at the same time."
 - "Observe the effects of parallel execution of commands with a simple hostname call."
-- "Measure the runtime of parallel and mpi version of the implementation." key points:
+- "Measure the run time of parallel and MPI version of the implementation." key points:
-- "The mpi driver `mpirun` sends compute jobs to a set of allocated computers."
+- "The MPI driver `mpirun` sends compute jobs to a set of allocated computers."
-- "The mpi software then executes these jobs on the remote hosts and synchronizes their state/memory."
+- "The MPI software then executes these jobs on the remote hosts and synchronizes their state/memory."
 - "The `print_hostname.py` infers the hostname of the current machine.
-If run in parallel with `mpirun`, it prints several different hostnames."
+If run in parallel with `mpirun`, it prints several different host names."
 - "MPI can be used to split the random sampling into components and have several nodes generate random numbers and report back only the pi estimate of this partition."
 ---